 I am a fifth-year PhD candidate in the Human-Computer Interaction Institute at Carnegie Mellon University, where I work with Chinmay Kulkarni and Geoff Kaufman.

-Previously, I have been a research intern at Microsoft Research (Human Understanding and Empathy Group and Multilingual Systems Group) and Stanford HCI.
+Previously, I was a research intern at Microsoft Research (Human Understanding and Empathy Group and Multilingual Systems Group) and Stanford HCI.
 My undergraduate degree was in Electrical Engineering from IIT Kharagpur.

 Support: My work has been supported by the NSF, Google, the Frank-Ratchye STUDIO for Creative Inquiry, and a UROVO Presidential Fellowship.